 supplements, physical therapy and/or hydrotherapy.
 I wasn't at all certain at the time that I was right to

-reject the surgeon's recommendation of TPLO, but I felt less uncomfortable with Conservative Management than with the
+reject the surgeons' insistence that TPLO was necessary, but I felt less uncomfortable with Conservative Management than with the

 In the early months I worried every day that I might have made the wrong decision in rejecting surgery.
 But slowly Tigger